sahha-ai/sahha-developer-site/docs/use-the-sdk/analyzation.md

 ***

-## Analyze (Previous 24 Hours)
+## Analyze

-Get an analysis for the previous 24 hours in the user's local timezone.
+Get the most recent analysis for the previous 24 hours in the user's local timezone.

 <Tabs groupId="os">